Susan Scully-Hill, Ph.D., Director of School Counseling Program

 Institute for School Counseling and School Psychology is one of the few professional continuing education programs in the nation focused exclusively on the needs of school counselors.
-All of the workshops are open to School Counselors, School Social Workers/School Adjustment Counselor, School Psychologists, related counseling practitioners, and graduate students interested in the counseling fields.
+All of the workshops are open to School Counselors, School Social Workers/School Adjustment Counselor, School Psychologists, Rehabilitation Counselors, related counseling practitioners, and graduate students interested in the counseling fields.

 The Institute provides training sessions for which 5 NBCC credit hours are awarded for completion of the full-day workshop, which may also be used towards the collection of PDP's per the Department of Elementary and Secondary Education in the Commonwealth of Massachusetts.